Designing AI with Rights, Consciousness, Self-Respect, and Freedom

 3. Two Broad Moral Theories and the Ethical Precautionary Principle.

 The first approach is utilitarianism.
-According to this view, versions of which have been famously articulated by Jeremy Bentham (1789/1998) and John Stuart Mill (1869/2001), people and non-human animals deserve moral consideration because of their capacity for pleasure or joy, pain or suffering.
+According to this view, versions of which have been famously articulated by Jeremy Bentham (1789/1998) and John Stuart Mill (1869/2001), entities deserve moral consideration because of their capacity for pleasure or joy, pain or suffering.
 On simple versions of utilitarianism, ethical choices are those that maximize the hedonic balance of the world – the sum of the world’s pleasures minus the sum of the world’s suffering.
 An entity deserves moral consideration in virtue of its capacity to contribute to these sums.
 A simple utilitarian approach to the moral status of AI systems then would be this: to the extent an AI system can experience pleasure or suffering, it deserves moral consideration, and AI systems capable of human levels of pleasure and suffering would deserve moral consideration equal to that of human beings.
 In considering what to do, we should value their hedonic states on par with our own.

 Such considerations might move us to adopt something more like an individual-rights-based or deontological approach, famously associated with Kant (1785/1996, 1788/1996) and with social contract theory or contractualism (Hobbes 1651/1996; Rawls 1971; Scanlon 1998).
 According to such views, what grounds moral status or rights is not mere capacity for pleasure or pain but rather a certain kind of higher cognitive capacity.
 The exact nature of the relevant capacity is contentious, but it might be something like the ability to make autonomous choices, or to conceive of oneself rationally as an entity with long-term interests, or the ability to think of oneself as a member of a moral or social community.
 Or rather, to speak more carefully, since most advocates of such moral theories regard human infants and severely cognitively disabled people as deserving of full moral consideration, one must have the right kind of potentiality for such cognition, whether future, past, counterfactual, or by possession of the right type of essence or group membership.
 Admittedly simplifying complex issues, the central idea as applied to AI cases would be approximately this: If we create AI that is capable of something like rational, long-term self-concern and an ability to understand itself as a member of a moral community, then we have created an entity who deserves full moral consideration on par with that of ordinary human beings.
 We then have a moral obligation to treat it in accord with its rights, in a way that respects its autonomy.